One of the most anticipated books in the carnivore diet space has finally arrived, and in just a couple of months, it has become a huge success.

 This is a section that I like a lot.
 You’ll learn what evolutionary scientists believe happened to our diets over thousands of years.
-Of course, it’s a bit of a guessing game, but humans did leave evidence of how diets changed throughout the world.
+Of course, it’s a bit of a guessing game, but humans did leave evidence of how diets changed worldwide.

 What some people think is that our diet used to be very high in animal fat and protein, especially in the winter months when food was scarce.
-During the summer, some fruit and veg were consumed, which helped to fatten us up for the leaner and colder parts of the year.
+During the summer, some fruits and vegetables were consumed, which helped to fatten us up for the year's leaner and colder parts.

-The big question is whether humans have adapted enough to continuously have a predominantly carb diet.
+The big question is whether humans have adapted enough to have a predominantly carb diet continuously.